TokenScript-Framework/papers/src/papers/smart-token-paper.md

   The evolution of the Web has been marked by significant shifts, from Web 1.0's flat architecture, where the Web was primarily seen as an information repository akin to books, to Web 2.0, where the Web transformed into an application platform.
 This transformation led to a "reverse pyramid" structure, with contemporary internet behemoths forming the narrow, foundational base.
 Such centralisation has stifled the Web's innovative potential.
 As the number of users and websites has surged, the past decade has witnessed a plateau in transformative platforms or groundbreaking innovations, with the digital terrain largely commandeered by a few familiar giants.
 This paper delves into the root causes of this innovation drought, emphasising the indispensable role of trust anchors in nurturing a vibrant web ecosystem.
 We introduce the concept of a Token-Centric Web, a vision for the next-generation Internet that decentralises trust and enables an ecosystem of integrations.
 In this context, we propose "Smart Tokens," leveraging smart contracts, as an architectural choice to instantiate trust anchors in this Token-Centric Web to amplify user experience, bolster privacy, reduce dependence on monolithic Internet titans, and foster a new wave of web innovation.
 The paper further probes the potential for transformative shifts across various web dimensions and delineates the technical challenges, potential pitfalls, and adoption hurdles.
 ---

-# Web Foundations: From Information Repositories to Trust Anchors
+# Web Foundations and Trust Anchors

 ## The Web's Foundational Model